lee-anh/Adopet/README.md

 <h2> <b> Key accounts </b> </h2>
 Currently, Adopet is filled with dummy data.
+We have 100 pets and 100 adopters loaded into the system.
 We have 3 dummy owners (shelters).
 One is located in San Jose, CA and two are located in Easton, PA.

-Feel free to make other owner (don't forget to upload some pets) and adopter accounts!
+Feel free to make other adopter and owner (don't forget to upload some pets)!

-<h3>Key Owner Accounts:</h3>

-*San Jose Shelter:*

-username: shelter1
-password: pwd1

-*Easton Shelters:*

-username: shelter2
-password: pwd2

-username:shelter3
-password:pwd3

-All of these owner accounts have the same functionalities, they are just in different locations.
-Feel free to change their zipcodes to other valid zipcodes (my info)

 <h3>Key Adopter Accounts:</h3>

 *Adopter from San Jose:*

 username: user1

 password: password1

 *Adopter from Bethlehem: *

 username:user2

 password: password2

 *Adopter from Easton:*

 username: user3

 password: password3

 All of these adopter accounts have the same functionalities, they are just in different locations.
 Feel free to change their zipcodes to to other valid zipcodes (my info)

+<h3>Key Owner Accounts:</h3>

+*San Jose Shelter:*

+username: shelter1

+password: pwd1

+*Easton Shelters:*

+username: shelter2

+password: pwd2

+username:shelter3

+password:pwd3

+All of these owner accounts have the same functionalities, they are just in different locations.
+Feel free to change their zipcodes to other valid zipcodes (my info)